About Us

 Harry’s labor activism began in Utah, organizing a union local as a university gardener and heading the state’s public employee labor council.

+He is on his county’s labor council and works with Lift Up Contra Costa, which trains diverse young people to run for office.
 As a San Francisco project manager, he served on the SEIU board, earned a law degree, and led the campaign to transition 4,000 workers from temporary to permanent status.

 Ellen Karel – Membership Secretary